-This online Guide is a condensed version of the full Identity Style Guide (PDF) which includes information on logo usage on things like stationery (available through the Purchasing Department), advertising, banners, posters and signage.
+This online guide is a condensed version of the full Identity Style Guide, which includes information on logo usage on materials such as stationery, advertising, banners and posters.

 Following is a guide on how to use our new name in written communication.